bundlepak/hakemesnippets/README.md

-snippets for Visual Studio Code.
+snippets for Visual Studio Code. <br>
 How to install:
 File > Preferences > User snippets > Lua
 Put snippets from github here.